JoshuaWise/vapr/docs/reference/application.md

 An options object can be passed to the app constructor.
 These options are propagated to all child [apps](#class-application), [resources](#class-resource), and [routes](#class-route).
 Additionally, there are a few options (below) which affect the app object directly.

-### options.respectCase = *false*

-If `true`, routing will be done in a case-sensitive manner.
-This only applies to pathnames (e.g., `/foo/bar`); hostnames are always considered case-insensitive, regardless of this option.

 ### options.respectTrailingSlash = *false*

 If `true`, the app will not ignore trailing slashes while routing.
 By default, pathnames such as `/foo` and `/foo/` are considered equal.